Continuation-of-Ashford/ashford-docs/playing_the_game/settlements.md

 ### Outpost Investment
-You should know that your investment is more than just the building itself.
+Your investment is more than just the building itself.
 Some types of buildings will also include construction of paths, roads and other infrastructure.

 For example, settlements with a caravansary automatically form roads or trade routes to other settlements, up to a number of miles away (25 per tier of the settlement).
 Travelling on these roads allows one to ignore the negative penalties of spending their downtime at a settlement other than where the quest begins.